Rainbow saturation of graphs: Upper bounds for connected graphs

 The following construction gives a better upper bound for the rainbow saturation numbers of a triangle, at least when $t$ is not too large compared to $n$. \begin{theorem} For any $t\geq 3$ with $t\equiv 1\text{ or }3\pmod 6$, then

 In particular, $\sat{3}{n}{K_3}\leq \frac{3}{\log 3}n\log n + 3n$. \end{theorem}

 \begin{proof} Let $S$ be a Steiner triple system of order $t$, i.e., a set of three-element subsets of $[t]$ such that every pair of elements of $[t]$ is contained in exactly one element of $S$.
 We call the elements of $t$ \emph{points} and the elements of $S$ \emph{lines}.
-It can be shown\footnote{An easy divisibility argument shows that, if a Steiner triple systems of order $t$ exists, then $t\equiv 1\text{ or }3\pmod 6$.
-Conversely, Bose~\cite{bose} describes a simple construction for $t\equiv 3\pmod 6$ and Skolem~\cite{skolem} describes one for $t\equiv 1\pmod 6$.
-Bollob\'as~\cite{bollobas} gives another construction for systems of prime order.
-Other examples of Steiner triple systems include the projective spaces over $\mathbb{F}_2$ and affine spaces over $\mathbb{F}_3$.} that such a system exists if and only if $t\equiv 1\text{ or }3\pmod 6$ and that any such system has exactly $\frac{t(t-1)}{6}$ lines.
+It can be shown (see, e.g., Kirkman~\cite{kirkman}) that such a system exists if and only if $t\equiv 1\text{ or }3\pmod 6$ and that any such system has exactly $\frac{t(t-1)}{6}$ lines.
 We define a binary operation $\star:[t]^2\to [t]$ as follows: